medigateio/ida_medigate/README.md

-ida_medigate C++ plugin for IDA Pro
+# ida_medigate C++ plugin for IDA Pro

-#

-[TOC]

-# Motivation And Background
+## Motivation And Background

 Reverse engineering of compiled C++ code is not fun.
 Static Reverse engineering of compiled C++ code is **frustrating.** The main reason which makes it so hard is virtual functions.
 In contrast to compiled C code, there is no clear code flow.
 Too many times one can spend much time trying to understand what is the next virtual function is called, rather than just see the function like in compiled C code.

 When one investigates a virtual function, the amount of time he or she needs to effort in order to find its xref, is not sense.